pzsette/SubscriptionsManager/README.md

 ## Test

-You can run all the tests for this app cloning the repo and executig the command:
+You can run all the **tests** (Unit, Integration and E2E) for this app cloning the repo and executig the command:

 `mvn clean verify`

+alternatively you can execute the **jacoco 100% coverage check** with:

+`mvn clean verify -P coverage-check`

+or you can executio **mutation testing** with pit with:

+`mvn clean verify -P mutation testing`

 ## Run the app